 Residential treatment (also referred to as inpatient treatment) is the most complete and effective form of addiction treatment.
 Residential treatment usually has the addict staying in a reliable rehab center with qualified therapists and clinicians.
 For cases of co-occurring disorders and severe addiction, residential treatment is highly recommended.

 One of the great benefits of residential treatment is the 24/7 availability of staff and therapists.
 It can be extremely tough to cope with some of the symptoms and thoughts during addiction.
 As stressful as it seems it is always beneficial to have a supportive group by your side no matter the time.
 Find out if residential treatment is right for you or your family.

 During residential treatment, a person is able to meet with qualified therapists and use a multitude of individual counseling methods.
 A residential program may be the best option for some cases of drug addiction.
 Here at Create Recovery, we’ve partnered with some of the best residential facilities in the country.

 Create Recovery Center offers other services for your addiction treatment.
 You are in good hands at our facility.
 We treat a number of different substance addition cases and mental illnesses.
-From outpatient treatment to group therapy, we’ll be by your side every step of the way.
+From outpatient treatment, individual therapy, to group therapy, we’ll be by your side every step of the way.
 Choose Create Recovery and let’s get you to the life you desire and deserve.